TorchDR/TorchDR/README.rst

 Getting Started
 ---------------

 ``TorchDR`` offers a user-friendly API similar to scikit-learn.
-Here’s a straightforward example to help you get started:
+It seamlessly accepts both NumPy arrays and PyTorch tensors as input, ensuring that the output matches the type and backend of the input.

 **PCA and TSNE Example**